Who is responsible for processing your data?

 Today Irídia does not produce international data transfers either inside or outside the European Union.
 However, we have begun to study data protection in greater depth in this regard as it is anticipated that in the future international transmissions of data may be made, such as transfer to third parties.

-What are the rights of the person concerned?
+Which are the rights of the person concerned?

 The interested party has the right to request access to their information and the processing activity that is done, as well as to request changes, modifications or deletions of both the data and the processing of these.
 This does not include data that we are obliged to keep for administrative, legal or security purposes.
 In order to exercise their rights, the interested party may contact iridio by e-mail at [email protected], and their request will be dealt with within a maximum period of one month.